canro91/canro91.github.io/about.md

 I’m passionate about learning and programming.
 I want to share what I have learned in my journey as a software engineer.

 In this blog you can find tips and advice, libraries I have used, issues I have found and how I have solved them, lessons learned the hard way, success and failure stories.

-If you're interested, you can read [how I started blogging]({% post_url 2020-07-18-HowIStartedBlogging %}) and the story behind the first post.
+If you're interested, you can read [how I started blogging]({% post_url 2020-07-18-HowIStartedBlogging %}) and the story behind my first post.

 ### Start here